 What happens when you combine a strong sense of pacifism with a heavy armory?
 You wind up with Peacemaker, the gun-toting “hero” who loves peace so much that he’s willing to kill for it.
 This might sound like an unusual description for a so-called good guy, but Peacemaker isn’t your typical crimefighter, as you’re about to discover.
-The world’s biggest pacifist (his words, not mine) will be making his big screen debut this summer in James Gunn’s The Suicide Squad where he’ll be brought to life by the iconic John Cena.
-And regardless of whether he survives the film or not, it won’t be the last time you see him because Cena will be reprising the role next year in a Peacemaker spinoff series on HBO Max.
+The world’s biggest pacifist (his words, not mine) made his big screen debut this summer in James Gunn’s The Suicide Squad and will be returning next week in HBO Max's much-anticipated spinoff, Peacemaker, where he’ll once again be brought to life by the iconic John Cena.
 It’s guaranteed to be crass and violent—you know, the way most pacifist-based shows are.

-If your only exposure to Peacemaker has been The Suicide Squad’s trailers, then you might be curious about who he is and what kind of hero proudly talks about eating…cough…“a beachful of dicks.”
+If your only exposure to Peacemaker has been through The Suicide Squad, then you might be curious about who he is and what kind of hero proudly talks about eating…cough…“a beachful of dicks.”
 Well, if that’s you, then read on.
 It’s time to meet the ‘Maker.

 Comic book readers were first introduced to Peacemaker in Fightin’ 5 #40, published in 1966 by Charlton Comics.
 Christopher Smith was an envoy to the Geneva Arms Conference where he used his skills as a diplomat to work for world peace.
 Smith was constantly describing himself as a pacifist and talking about how much he loved peace—even though he kept a heavily stocked armory in his chateau.